Cactus mouse: Description

+Cactus mouse longevity is around one year in the wild, but in captivity can live up to 7.4 years.

 Distribution

-Cactus mice are found in dry desert habitats, steppe, and mountain foothills in arid regions of the southwestern United States and northern Mexico, as well as islands off the coast of the Baja California peninsula and in the Gulf of Mexico.
+Cactus mice are found in dry desert habitats, steppe, and mountain foothills in arid regions of the southwestern United States and northern Mexico, as well as islands off the coast of the Baja California peninsula and in the Sea of Cortés.
 Low average temperatures and lack of the mesquite species Prosopis juliflora might limit northern expansion.

 The cactus mouse occurs sympatrically with five other deermouse species, including the California mouse, canyon mouse, Eva's desert mouse, mesquite mouse, and the western deermouse.

 Diet

 The cactus mouse feeds on seeds, mesquite beans, hackberry nutlets, insects, and green vegetation.
 In winter, they rely more on insects; on seeds and flowers in the spring; and seeds, leafy greens, and insects in the summer.
 In autumn, they transition to their winter diet.

 Behavior

 Cactus mice, like most muroids, exhibit crepuscular behavior and may even appear in midday, but are mainly nocturnal.
 They may be less active during the full moon.
 They have been described as "shy and excitable, and seldom bites when handled".
-They vocalize a shrill, high pitched squeak when frightened.
+They vocalize a shrill, high-pitched squeak when frightened.
 In laboratory studies, cactus mice average a running speed of 8.14 mph.

 Compared to other Peromyscus species, cactus mice have a lower metabolism.
 This is thought to be an adaptation to arid environments, and maintained by lower activity of the thyroid gland.
 They may enter torpor when deprived of food in the winter, and food and/or water in the summer.
 Below 15 C, they enter torpor more slowly, which may partially explain their southern distribution.
 In the laboratory, onset of torpor was observed to occur within half an hour of food deprivation.
+When dehydrated, they reduce eating to conserve water that would be expended during digestion.

 They are important as seed predators and as prey items for other animals.